-This Code of Practice is a revised version of the Norwegian Code of Practice for Corporate Governance issued on 23 October 2012.
-The changes are described in the section "Changes to the Code of Practice since 2012" on pages 9 and 10.
+This Code of Practice is a revised version of the Norwegian Code of Practice for Corporate Governance issued on 30 October 2014.
+The changes are described in the section "Changes to the Code of Practice since 2014" on page 9.

-Attorneys Stig Berge and Sverre Tyrhaug of the law firm Advokatfirmaet Thommessen assisted with checking the Code's references to current legislation.
+Attorneys Stig Berge and Ylva Gjesdahl Pedersen of the law firm Advokatfirmaet Thommessen assisted with checking the Code's references to current legislation.

-Any questions or comments in respect of the Code of Practice can be submitted to info@nues.no.
+Any questions or comments in respect of the Code of Practice can be directed to info@nues.no.